silnrsi/wstr/src/content/docs/topics/writingsystems/language-tagging.md

 description: Definition and use of language tags
 sidebar:
     order: 1410
-lastUpdated: 2025-08-04
+lastUpdated: 2025-08-05
 ---

-### Introduction

 Language tags are standardised identifiers for language information.
-They are primarily used to identify a particular [Locale][locale page], specifically language and script, but can also be used to infer the orthography of a text, locale information, any variant used to write that language, or even that the text is a transcription derived from a different locale.
+They are primarily used to identify a particular [Locale][locale def], specifically language and script, but can also be used to infer the orthography of a text, locale information, any variant used to write that language, or even that the text is a transcription derived from a different locale.

-### Interpreting Language Tags
+## Interpreting Language Tags

-#### Minimal and Maximal Tag Equivalents
+### Minimal and Maximal Tag Equivalents

 There are typically two key equivalent tags, the shortest (minimal) tag and the full (maximal) tag.
 In the case of English, the shortest tag is `en` and the full tag is `en-Latn-US`.
 These may be found in a `langtags.json` tag set in the `tag` and `full` fields.
 Users typically prefer to work with the shortest or minimal tag, while applications value the full tag because it contains all the information they need to do their work.
 Thus `en-Latn-US` describes all the key information about the locale: its language, script and region.
 Meanwhile users typically think: "I just want English, so `en`".